 Alcohol use during and after cancer treatment

 But for people who have completed cancer treatment, the effects of alcohol on cancer recurrence risk are largely unknown.
-It's important to discuss this with your doctor.
-Factors that may be important include the type of cancer, your risk of recurrence, the treatment(s) you've had, your overall health, and the other possible risks and benefits of drinking.
+It’s important to discuss this with your doctor.
+Factors that can be important include the type of cancer, your risk of recurrence, the treatment(s) you’ve had, your overall health, and the other possible risks and benefits of drinking.

 To learn more